- What to Do if You are the Victim of Sexual Assault

 Safety and Security: Students

-In accord with the federal law entitled Campus Sexual Violence Elimination Act, or Campus SaVE Act, enacted as part of the Violence Against Women Reauthorization Act of 2013, SAIC adopts the following policy.
+In accord with the Campus Sexual Violence Elimination Act, or Campus SaVE Act, enacted as part of the Violence Against Women Reauthorization Act of 2013, as well as Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex, including but not limited, to sexual assault, SAIC adopts the following policy.

 Sexual Assault, Relationship Violence (including Domestic Violence and Dating Violence) and Stalking are unacceptable and are not tolerated at SAIC.
 Retaliation, as defined below, is also prohibited.